How AI Can Power Precision Neurotherapeutics, Stroke Recovery, and Expand Access to Care

 - Technology-enabled solutions that extend beyond clinical settings

-Traditional vs. Precision Rehabilitation Approaches
+Traditional vs. Precision Neurotherapeutic Approaches

 - Standardized protocols based on broad stroke categories